Tax

 • Child and Dependent Care Credit: Available for taxpayers without presenting receipts to offset the costs of childcare or dependent care when they are working or job hunting.

-• If a federally declared disaster strikes, taxpayers can deduct casualty, disaster, and theft losses without receipts, as long as these exceed 10% of their adjusted gross income (AGI).
+• Casualty and theft loss deductions (other than those related to federally declared disasters) remain limited.
+If qualified, you can deduct losses without receipts, as long as these exceed 10% of their adjusted gross income (AGI).

 Employee Retention Credit: An Overview

-The Employee Retention Credit is a refundable tax credit for eligible businesses that compensates for qualified wages, including specific health insurance costs, during the COVID-19 pandemic.
-Businesses are eligible for the ERC if they were affected by government orders (full or partial suspension) or experienced a significant decline in gross receipts.
-This credit is not available to individuals.
+The Employee Retention Credit was a refundable tax credit for eligible businesses that compensates for qualified wages, including specific health insurance costs, during the COVID-19 pandemic.

 Green Energy Incentives for Businesses